pcar22/Election-Analysis/README.md

     - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election was:
     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+The voter turnout for each county, percentage of votes from county out of the total count, and the county with the highest turnout are shown in the image below.
+This was accomplished using a for loop and conditional statements to print the results from the election_results.csv file provided.
+A text file is saved in the analysis folder as election_analysis.txt.

 ## Challenge Overview
 A script was written using Python, this script is written to pull information from the election_results.csv file provided.
 In this script we can extract the information needed to do get the candidate, county and number of votes.
 Calculations are done to total votes and percentages.